krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

   </div>
 </div>

-When working with data, the presence calculus introduces a simple but powerful
+When working with operational data, the presence calculus introduces a simple but powerful
 concept of a *presence*—one that helps us move beyond the limited powers of
 statistics and statistical inference, and apply far more powerful techniques
 from measure theory, topology, and complex analysis to the modeling and
 analysis of system behavior.

-This gives us constructive tools to bridge statistical reasoning with more
+It gives us constructive tools to bridge statistical reasoning with more
 specialized—but more powerful—approaches such as stochastic process dynamics,
-queueing theory, and complex systems science, all from first principles in any
+queueing theory, and complex systems science, all from first principles of a domain.
-given domain.

 While the calculus was developed with mathematical rigor, an equally important
 goal was not to let mathematics get in the way of understanding the rather
 simple but very powerful and general ideas it embodies.

-Our goal here is to make this formalism accessible enough to build powerful
+Our goal in this document is to make this formalism accessible enough to build powerful
 applications on top of — not just for us, but as a new reasoning tool for
 anyone working with complex systems.